 How long will my permanent makeup last?

-On average the coil machine method of implanting pigment into the skin for permanent makeup will last anywhere from five to ten years.
-You may need a touch up session following the initial procedure, and a maintenance touch up session five to ten years afterwards depending on skin type and care.
+On average the coil machine method of implanting pigment into the skin for permanent makeup will last anywhere from one to five years.
+A touch up session following the initial procedure is highly recommended.
+Maintenance touch up session is recommended one to two years afterwards depending on skin type and care.
 Avoiding the sun, tanning beds, and using glycolic acids such as fruit acids commonly found in some toners, cleansers and moisturizers will help with the longevity of your Permanent Makeup.
 Permanent makeup tattoo pigments are designed for simulating hair and skin color and are formulated with less intensity than body art tattoo pigments, thus, permanent makeup tattoos fade faster than regular tattoos.

 Can I still wear regular makeup?